karm435/aspnetcorelearning/README.md

 var mockConfiguration = new Mock<IConfiguration>();
 mockConfiguration.Setup(m => m[It.Is<string>(s => s == "ConfigurationKey")]).Returns(<ConfigurationValue>);
 ```
-Setup
-We can follow the instructions given on [MSDN](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) to start setting up the integration tests for aspnetcore.

-Above link will explain setup of the WebClient as well.
-So that we can make api calls similar to how we would do it from the client side.

 Database

 We have configured the database as a service and we have the ability to use whatever database we like.
 I have setup 3 base classes to use 3 different databases.
 I can choose whichever database I like depending on the test.